Xilinx/PYNQ/docs/source/overlay_design_methodology/pspl_interface.rst

 * GPIO - General Purpose Input/Output
 * MMIO - Memory Mapped IO
-* Xlnk - Memory allocation
+* allocate - Memory allocation
 * DMA  - Direct Memory Access

 The class used depends on the Zynq PS interface the IP is connected to, and the